navaro/qoraal/README.md

 # Qoraal
 ### Embedded Application Framework
-#### Zephyr • FreeRTOS • ThreadX • POSIX • ChibiOS
+#### Zephyr • FreeRTOS • ThreadX • POSIX

 ---

 ## What is Qoraal?

-Qoraal is a **flexible, event‑driven application framework** for embedded systems, structured where it matters, fluid where it helps.
+Qoraal is a **flexible, event-driven application framework** for embedded systems — structured where it matters, fluid where it helps.

-It gives you a portable OS abstraction, a scalable task system, clean service management, logging, shell support, and watchdog handling, all designed to keep embedded applications modular and sane across multiple RTOSes and POSIX environments.
+It gives you a portable OS abstraction, a scalable task system, clean service management, logging, shell support, and watchdog handling, designed to keep embedded applications modular and sane across multiple RTOSes or POSIX environments.

 ---

+## Philosophy

+Embedded projects don’t usually fail because someone cant write a driver.
+They fail slowly, from entropy.

+Qoraal is built around a few simple beliefs:

+- **Events over spaghetti:** make "what happened" explicit.
+- **Services with lifecycles:** init/start/stop beats "some global init order."
+- **Portable by design:** the OS port is a boundary, not an afterthought.
+- **Small, predictable primitives:** boring on purpose but reliable in production.
+- **No framework religion:** you can adopt it piece-by-piece and keep your own style.

+Qoraal's goal is not to be clever, it’s to keep your system **coherent** as it grows.

+---

-## Supported Environments
+## Supported environments

+### Verified (actively tested)
 - **Zephyr**
 - **FreeRTOS**
 - **ThreadX / Azure RTOS**
+- **POSIX** (Linux, macOS, Windows/MinGW)

+### Legacy (previously supported)
 - **ChibiOS**
-- **POSIX (Linux, macOS, Windows/MinGW)**

-Write once.
-Build anywhere.
+> "Write once.
+Build anywhere." — within the boundaries above.
+> If you run Qoraal on a new target and it holds up, open an issue/PR with the RTOS, toolchain, and board/host details.

 ---

-## Main Components
+## Main components

-### **OS Abstraction Layer**
+### OS abstraction layer
 Portable API for:
 - Threads & priorities
 - Mutexes, semaphores, events